 We seek to determine bifurcation curves in $(\omega,a)$-parameter-space.
 Our system is planar so that saddle-node and Hopf bifurcations are determined via the conditions $\det{(J)}=0$ and $\tr{(J)}=0$ with $\det{(J)}>0$, respectively.
-Bogdanov-Takens bifurcations occur at the intersection where both of these conditions are satisfied.
+Bogdanov-Takens bifurcations occur at the intersection of Hopf and saddle-node bifurcations.
 Eliminating $\phi$ and $\kappa$ corresponding to equilibria in $\det{(J)}$ or $\tr{(J)}$ appears not to be feasible since \eqref{eq:EQcond2Dkappa} neither can be solved for $\kappa$ in closed form nor is there a suitable substitution to achieve the elimination.
 Instead, to determine the desired bifurcation curves we seek a parameterization of $\omega$ and $a$ in terms of one of the equilibrium variables, $\kappa$.

 \paragraph{Saddle-node bifurcation curve.} To determine such a parameterization, instead of using the condition $\det{J}=0$ for saddle-node bifurcations, we pursue another strategy.
 Solving the equilibrium condition \eqref{eq:EQcond2Dkappa} for